A Montessori preschool experience,

 Ms. Sophia

 Ms. Sophia has a BA in Child Development from Point Loma Nazarene University and is working toward her Montessori teacher certification.
-During high school, she worked in the classroom for her Child Development internship, and she continued teaching while she attended university.
+She worked in the classroom during high school for her Child Development internship and continued teaching while she attended university.

 MONTESSORI METHOD OF EDUCATION